Green Transportation Capital

 Capital projects and related expenditures may include:

-• Electrification of vehicle fleets, including battery and fuel cell operated electric vehicles
+• Electrification of transit vehicle fleets, including battery and fuel cell operated electric vehicles.

-• In-house staff directly managing a capital construction or equipment/vehicle procurement project
+• In-house staff directly managing a capital construction project.

 Match requirement

-Applicants must provide matching funds of at least 20% of the total cost of the project.
-The match must be direct contributions of cash or assets that are fundamental to implementing the project.
+Applicants must provide matching funds in the form of direct contributions at a certain percentage of total project costs.
+Direct contributions are cash or assets that directly benefit the project and are fundamental to implementing the project.

 Important dates

-• June 2025: WSDOT sends grant award letters to grantees (subject to budget bill enactment).
+• May-June 2025: WSDOT sends grant award letters to grantees (subject to budget bill enactment).

 • July 1, 2025: 2025-2027 biennium begins.